bingeli1212/nitrile-preview/doc/DOC-html-grid.md

 # The "grid-template-columns" and "grid-template-rows" properties

-These two properties are used to control the appearances of the rows and columns of the grid, as well as stating the total number of columns and rows in the grid.
+The "grid-template-columns" property is designed to control the widths of each columns, as well as stating how many columns there are in the grid.
+The example above has been
+setting this property
+as "grid-template-columns:auto auto auto".
+This states that the three columns should take up all the spaces of the content width of the grid container, and each should get the equal amount of space.

-The "grid-template-columns" has been used to set that there should've been three columns, and each column should be at its maximum.
-However, it is also possible to specify that each column has a fixed width of 150px.
+It is also possible to specifically state the width of each column individually.
+In the following example each column has been set to a width that is 150px.

 .sample

   <style>
   .grid-container {
     display: grid;
-    grid-row-gap: 50px;
     grid-template-columns: 150px 150px 150px;
   }
   .grid-item {